 The main difference lies in the secondary cooking technology.
 An induction-ceramic hybrid provides the speed of induction combined with the universal cookware compatibility and steady heat of radiant electric zones.
 An induction-gas hybrid offers induction’s precision and efficiency alongside the instant visual flame control and high-heat capabilities of gas burners, often with the added benefit of working during power outages.

-Elevate Your Culinary Journey with a Hybrid Induction Hob
+improve your Culinary Journey with a Hybrid Induction Hob

 The hybrid induction hob is more than just a kitchen appliance; it’s a versatile partner that empowers you to explore new recipes, master complex techniques, and cook with unparalleled confidence and efficiency.
 By seamlessly blending the best features of different cooking technologies, it offers a solution that caters to every chef’s preference and every pot in your cupboard.
 Say goodbye to compromise and hello to a world of culinary possibilities.
 It’s time to experience the future of cooking, right here, right now.